 The very qualities that make wood organic make it vulnerable.
 Wood is hygroscopic, meaning it absorbs and releases moisture based on the humidity of its environment.
 This constant expansion and contraction is the root cause of almost all wood siding repairs.

 Fiber cement siding has surged in popularity over the last few decades, often marketed as the “miracle material” that solves the problems of wood.
-Composed of a blend of cement, sand, and cellulose fibers, it is engineered to withstand harsh environments while mimicking the look of wood.
+Composed of a blend of cement, sand, and cellulose fibers, it is engineered to withstand harsh environments while mimicking the look of wood, making it a leading option for modern residential siding systems.

 Unlike wood, fiber cement does not have a cellular structure that absorbs water like a sponge.
 It is dimensionally stable, meaning it doesn’t expand and contract dramatically with temperature swings.
 This stability is crucial for low-maintenance siding options because it puts less stress on paint and caulk.